n1r7/compliance/README.md

 Participants of the legal economy and illegal economy demand products from the legal economy equally, i.e., every person has the same basic needs (water, food, shelter) that are provided by the legal economy.
 An increase in demand without a corresponding increase in supply leads to higher prices.
 These price increases impact more than the demand for expensive items typically considered valuable assets (e.g., real estate, art, jewelry).
 Everyday expenses, such as rent, groceries, and transportation are also affected.
 Individuals who profit from the illegal economy inflate demand and increase prices every time they introduce illegally obtained funds into the legal economy.

-Figure 1: Prices globally are inflated 16 percent on average
 ![alt text](https://github.com/nirvanapatel/compliance/blob/master/images/Inflated%20prices.png?raw=true)

 The economic impact of illegal economy is worsened because most profit from the illegal shadow economy is not taxed appropriately, resulting in reduced income for countries.